TMJ Dentist – Treatments for TMJ-TMD Pain and Neuromuscular Dentistry:

-Give us a call or send us an email to schedule a tmj Consultation.
-We will perform and evaluation and determine if you have a tmj-tmd diagnosis.
+Give us a call and our TMJ dentist will perform an evaluation.
+Or send us an email.
+We will perform an exam to determine if you have a tmj-tmd diagnosis.
 Based on your situation, we will put together a treatment plan to get you better.

 Is there a link between TMJ and Sleep Apnea?

 Yes.
 77% of people who have Sleep Apnea have TMD-TMJ and pain.
 The root cause of TMD symptoms is related to airway problems and improper breathing function at night time.
 When there is night time airway problems, it initiates the clench reflex and here in lies the cause of all our problems.
 80% of people who “clench their teeth” do not know because they are asleep.
 The clench reflex usually does not wake the person up all the way but rather into a lighter sleep where the tongue and other “obstructions” regain muscular tone and the airway becomes fully patent again.
 This is a very complex syndrome but the overall concept is simple: Bad airway causes clenching and tons of neuro-muscular tension, posture problems and dental damage.

 TMJ Pain is often Mis Diagnosed and Treated improperly as chronic idiopathic pain with Drugs

 tmj syndrome (TMS) is often misdiagnosed as other things such as ear or sinus Infection.
 Others have migraine headaches and think they are just chronic migraine headache sufferers.
 It is common for people to “tolerate” Jaw tension, tooth clenching and believe they are “too stressed out” or “work too much at a computer or desk.”